AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/storefront/unable-to-save-contact-as-a-url-key.md

 <u>Steps to reproduce</u>:

-Create a CMS page with URL key as *contact*.
+Create a CMS page with *contact* as the URL key.

 <u>Expected result</u>: